-8.3 If a securities settlement facility settles in commercial bank money or its participants effect settlements using commercial settlement banks, it should monitor, manage and limit credit and liquidity risks arising from the commercial bank money settlement agents and commercial settlement banks.
-In particular, a securities settlement facility should establish and monitor adherence to strict criteria for commercial banks appropriate to their role in the settlement process, taking account of matters such as their regulation and supervision, creditworthiness, capitalisation, access to liquidity and operational reliability.
-A securities settlement facility should also monitor and manage the concentration of its and its participants' credit and liquidity exposures to commercial bank money settlement agents and settlement banks.
+9.3 If a securities settlement facility settles in commercial bank money, it should monitor, manage, and limit its credit and liquidity risks arising from the commercial settlement banks.
+In particular, a securities settlement facility should establish and monitor adherence to strict criteria for its settlement banks that take account of, among other things, their regulation and supervision, creditworthiness, capitalisation, access to liquidity, and operational reliability.
+A securities settlement facility should also monitor and manage the concentration of credit and liquidity exposures to its commercial settlement banks.

 Settlement is in central bank funds.
 Since not all Austraclear participants are eligible to hold an ESA, Austraclear rules provide for those participants to nominate a Participating Bank (an ESA holder that agrees to act on behalf of a participant as settlement agent).
 A Participating Bank in Austraclear must be approved by the Australian Prudential Regulation Authority (APRA) as an authorised deposit-taking institution (ADI) for the purpose of carrying out banking business within Australia, and be a member of RITS with an ESA.
-Participating Banks must also satisfy Austraclear's general participation requirements, which cover matters such as operational capacity, financial standing, and business continuity arrangements (see SSF Standard 15).
+Participating Banks must also satisfy Austraclear's general participation requirements, which cover matters such as operational capacity, financial standing, and business continuity arrangements (see Principle 18).